kristofhracza/hacking-procedure/recon/web/web.md

 ```

 ## Zap
-[Zap](https://www.zaproxy.org/) is a web scanner that simulates human movemennt and tries to discover the target.
+[Zap](https://www.zaproxy.org/) is a web scanner that simulates human movement and tries to discover the target.
 It can also detect basic vulnerabilities as well as weak coding practices.